 Non-Amphibious Causes of Warts

-It is simply untrue that warts can be contracted by making direct contact with a frog or toad.
+It is simply untrue that plantar warts are caused by making direct contact with a frog or toad.
 In all likelihood, this myth simply started because of the physical similarity between the bumps found on certain toads and some warts.
-Instead, these lesions are caused by a fairly common virus known as the human papillomavirus (HPV).
+Instead, the virus that causes warts is known as the human papillomavirus (HPV).
 It tends to thrive in damp, warm environments.
 Areas like pool decks and gym locker rooms and showering areas are prime territory.

 Even if you walk barefoot in places like those, it still requires a cut, scrape, weak spot, or break in the skin on the bottom of your foot for the virus to infect the body and cause a wart to develop.
 Further, HPV might be common, but there are more than 100 different strands of the virus, with only a few of them causing warts.
 Plus, a strand causing a plantar wart for one person might not for someone else (even if the two people are related).
 The virus is somewhat transferable from person to person via direct contact, but this doesn’t actually happen all that often.